MolaAlleseasy/blog-1/content/post/3-days-into-swift.md

 But the combination is great: At first, I complete a lesson on Udemy including a challenge on, let’s say Functions for example.
 I do this every morning by the way, for a minimum of one hour, before I start working or doing anything else.
 Throughout the day, whenever I have a few spare minutes, I open m1m0 and work on the same lesson in the app.
 This repetition really helps with remembering the syntax and how it all comes together.

 With that being said, I will now go ahead to start the next lessons: Classes, Structs, Enums and Switches are on the menu for today.
 I’m excited!

+Of course, I'm always looking for great resources to learn Swift and ways to improve my learning.
+If you can recommend anything, please do.